orbea/byuuML/FORMAT.md

 - byuuML schemas SHOULD be permissive, ignoring data they do not understand.
 - byuuML documents SHOULD contain data related to a common subject.
 - byuuML documents SHOULD be as self-contained as possible.
-- Root Nodes SHOULD divide a document into logical groupings of data. (e.g. a Game Folder manifest might have a `board` Node giving memory layout information, and an `information` Node giving human-facing metadata.)
+- Root Tags SHOULD divide a document into logical groupings of data. (e.g. a Game Folder manifest might have a `board` Tag giving memory layout information, and an `information` Tag giving human-facing metadata.)